matze-dd/Tex2txt/README.md

 ### Inclusion of “normal” text
 In variant “Full version”, the argument of \\text\{...\}
 (variable for macro name in script: parms.text\_macro) is directly copied.
-Outside of \\text, only math space like \\; and \\quad is considered as space.
+Outside of \\text, only maths space like \\; and \\quad is considered as space.
 Therefore, one will get warnings from the language checker, if subsequent
-\\text and math parts are not properly separated.
+\\text and maths parts are not properly separated.
 See file [Example.md](Example.md).

 ### Replacements in English documents
 The replacement collection in variable parms.display\_math works quite well, if German is the main language.
-Requirements for replacements are summarized in the script in function set\_language\_de().
+Requirements for replacements are summarised in the script in function set\_language\_de().
 Till now, we could not yet select replacements that work equally well with the English version of LanguageTool.